Legal documents

 Stamp duty is provided for in the

 Stamp Duty Act 1978 (NT).
-It specifies the documents that must have duty paid on them, amounts payable and exemptions as well as liability to pay stamp duty and the making of assessments by the Commissioner of Territory Revenue
+It specifies the documents that must have duty paid on them, when documents must be lodged for assessment, amounts payable and exemptions and concessions.

 The

-Details of the documents on which stamp duty is payable, the rates of payment and the responsible payees are available from the Commissioner of Territory Revenue (see
+Details of the documents on which stamp duty is payable, the rates of payment and the responsible payees are available from the Territory Revenue Office (see

 Contact points ).